nickhinderer/interactive-web-map/reports/design.md

 ### Client Components

 We will be adding the following components to the client:
-* TotalDistance class to help render the distance between locations
+* TotalDistance file to help render the distance between locations
 * Functions to Itinerary to show distances on page
+* Testing file for TotalDistance file

 ![sp3components](../images/Sprint3Components.png)